shfunc/hud-python/README.md

 ![Leaderboard](https://raw.githubusercontent.com/hud-evals/hud-python/l/text-2048/docs/src/images/leaderboards_1.png)

-We use Best@3 and Best@5 evaluations for the most consistent results across multiple jobs.
+We highly suggest running 3-5 evaluations per dataset for the most consistent results across multiple jobs.

 Using the `run_dataset` function with a HuggingFace dataset automatically assigns your job to that leaderboard page, and allows you to create a scorecard out of it: